 Mammoet offers the largest and most modern fleet of equipment in the world, ready to deploy on any continent.
 With its flexibility and capacity our range of equipment enables us to design tailor-made solutions whenever we face a new engineering challenge, and choose the most efficient approach for the job.
 The selection includes our in-house designed PTC cranes – in the 5000-ton lifting class, modular and conventional trailers, self-propelled modular transporters (SPMTs), push-up systems, skidding systems, gantries and a broad array of auxiliary equipment.
 All the equipment in our fleet is subject to stringent maintenance programs that exceed manufacturer recommendations, ensuring safety and reliability at all times.

 Unique shutdown concept

-All that equipment is useless, however, without a thorough approach centered on safe delivery and minimal downtime.
-Mammoet engineers have developed a unique shutdown concept that is based on the pre-engineering of all heavy lifting and transport work.
-The Mammoet concept also optimizes the planning and coordination of different maintenance activities performed by different parties on site.
+The equipment available to our engineers is only part of the formula.
+With Mammoet’s skills and experience a complete approach, centered on safety and minimal downtime, can be created to fit every client’s particular requirements.
+Our engineers have developed a unique shutdown concept that is based on the pre-engineering of all heavy lifting and transport work required throughout a shutdown or maintenance operation.
+This enables optimized planning and coordination of different maintenance activities, performed by the various parties on site, but also supported by Mammoet’s engineering capability and lifting and transport capacity.
 This results in greater cost-effectiveness, as the overall operation becomes more streamlined and equipment is better utilized.
-Our detailed approach has a positive and significant effect on total downtime in shutdown projects and the associated costs thereof.
-For some Mammoet customers, this approach has become the preferred standard for shutdown management.
+Our detailed approach can significantly reduce the schedule for downtime projects and the associated costs, while enhancing safety.
+This means less downtime, a quicker return to production and a quicker return on investment.
+For Mammoet customers, this approach has become the preferred standard for shutdown management.